carsondarrow/lis4331/a3/README.md

 Three Parts:

-1. Create a database
+1. Create Currency Conversion App
-2. Create an ERD with 10 unique records
-3. Design an applications that user inputs how many tickets they want and get a price
+2. Use Splash Screen
+3. Screenshot of Skillsets

 #### README.md file should include the following items:

-* Screenshot of ERD
 * Screenshot of running application's opening user interface
 * Screenshot of running application's processing user input
-* Screenshot of 10 records for each table
+* Screenshot of GUI Skillsets

 > This is a blockquote.